suryansh1241/MEDICHOICE/README.md

-# AYURSATHI - Disease Detection and Ayurvedic Medicine Recommendation System
+# MediChoice - Disease Detection and Ayurvedic Medicine Recommendation System
-AYURSATHI is a web application that uses machine learning algorithms to detect diseases from symptoms and recommend Ayurvedic medicine.
+MediChoice is a web application that uses machine learning algorithms to detect diseases from symptoms and recommend Ayurvedic medicine.
 The application uses two machine learning models, both of which use decision tree algorithms.

 ### Installation
 To run the application, you will need to install the many packages, some main one like: